 What is the Epic Lakes Swim Series?

-The Epic Lakes Swim Series consists of 3 open water swim events at 3 different locations in Cumbria.
+The Epic Lakes Swim Series consists of either 2 or 3 open water swim events at 3 different locations in Cumbria.
 Coniston is the third and final event of the series.

 For each date and location there are 2 event distances to choose from which provides novices, intermediates and elite swimmers with a challenge to match.
 Our 3 venues are Coniston Water, Derwent Water (Keswick) and Ullswater (Patterdale).
 The scenery for each is absolutely breathtaking.